Tyler9937/Fish-Market-Data-App/README.md

 A Dash web application has been created on Heroku servers to demonstrate the linear regression (Ordinary Least Squared) predictive model.
 The interactive model takes user inputs on a given fish’s vertical length, diagonal length, horizontal length, height, width and predicts a target fish weight.

+**Please allow roughly 30 seconds for the server to boot up when clicking the link below**

 The interactive web application can be found [Here](https://fish-market-dataset-analysis.herokuapp.com/)

 # Overview of Statistical Analysis on Dataset